CNC Rapid Prototyping & NPI First Articles in Tijuana — Baja Supplies

 Early Concept Prototypes

-Single-piece or 2–3 piece runs to validate basic geometry, check clearances, and support initial customer or stakeholder reviews.
+Single-piece or 2–3 piece runs to validate basic geometry, check clearances, and support initial customer reviews.
 Speed and cost matter more than documentation.
 3D printing handles early concept; CNC steps in when functional material is needed.

 2